vikas1188/Web3-JavaScript-app-API-Calls/README.md

 # Web3-JavaScript-app-API-Calls
-This contains 39 Web3 calls with Callback(Async) functions
+This contains 39 Web3 calls with Callback(Async) functions.

+This is for Ethereum Blockchain interaction.